Counting Finite Index Subrings of $\mathbb{Z}^n$: Introduction

 \subsection{Motivation: Counting Subrings and Orders of Bounded Index}

 Bhargava has asked about the asymptotic growth rate of $f_n(k)$ \cite{Liu}.
-We would like to have formulas analogous to those of \eqref{asymptotic_subgroup_count} that give asymptotic formulas for the number of subrings of $\Z^n$ of bounded index.
+We would like to have an asymptotic formula for the number of subrings of $\Z^n$ analogous to \eqref{asymptotic_subgroup_count}.
 Expressions for $\zeta^R_{\Z^n}(s)$ analogous to \eqref{subgroupeqn} would lead to such results.
 However, such formulas are only known for $n \le 4$. \begin{thm} We have

 \end{thm} The computation for $n=2$ is elementary.
 The $n=3$ result is originally due to Datskovsky and Wright \cite{DatskovskyWright}, and for $n =4$ it is a result of Nakagawa \cite{Nakagawa}.
 Liu gives combinatorial proofs of these results \cite{Liu}; his $A_n(p,p^{-s})$ is $\zeta_{\Z^n,p}^R(s)$.